 A few years later Grimsgaard-Ofstad took a more extreme path in life.
 He went to Bosnia and fought for the Serbs.

-In 1991 Yugoslavia had broken apart into a civil war of competing nationalisms after the death of Communist dictator Josep Tito removed the region’s unifying force.
+In 1991 Yugoslavia broke apart into a civil war of competing nationalisms after the death of Communist dictator Josep Tito removed the region’s unifying force.
 In the first year it was Slovenia and Croatia fighting for independence from a Serb-controlled government.
 A year later Bosnia went up in flames as Muslims, Croats, and Serbs fought to carve out their own nations.

 Far-right feeling in the West supported the Croats with their resurrected Ustaše symbols and celebration of a WWII regime that allied itself with the Nazis.
 The Hrvatske obrambene snage (Croatian Defence Forces – HOS), paramilitary wing of a local far-right party, welcomed foreign volunteers who shared its ideology.
 Neo-Nazis from nations including Germany, France, and America signed up.